Last Updated: May 2026

 Santa Elena Canyon

 We drove from the Chisos Basin to the Mountain Lodge for lunch.
-It was 27 degrees and the mountains were covered by a cloud.
-When the sun broke, there was frost covering the trees.
-Within an hour, the frost had melted.
+It was 27 degrees and the mountains were entirely covered in cloud.
+When the sun broke through, frost on the trees became visible — a rare and striking sight in the desert Southwest.
+Within an hour the frost had melted and the cloud had lifted, revealing the full sweep of the Chisos Mountains above us.

 Balanced Rock